agoddard/dockulator/README.md

 Setting up a poller environment can be tricky.

 1. Have a working docker environment.
-2. Get this repo
+2. Clone this repo
 3. Run `make docker`
-4. Run `go run poller/poller.go` or upstart or something
+4. Run `go run poller/poller.go`

 ## Compiling

 Having a go compiler compiled to build linux binaries is required for building linux binaries.
-I found running `brew uninstall go && brew install go --cross-compile-common` worked well.
+Under OS X, running `brew uninstall go && brew install go --cross-compile-common` worked well.
 Then simply run `make linux` for linux binaries and `make` for local binaries.

 ## Calculator APIs